University of California is a universitywide partner in California, the United States.

 - You will need to have a minimum number of 90 ECTS at the time of departure.

 Almost all (undergraduate) areas of study are open to exchange students, but there are restrictions!
 Please keep in mind that some Bachelor’s majors may be very popular and selective.
-It may therefore be more difficult to register for courses in this field and you must be prepared to attend any host UC campus.
-For all information about these Impacted Majors and the information on prerequisites please look at the Undergraduate Application Instructions.
+It may therefore be more difficult, and sometimes not possible, to register for courses in this field, and you must be prepared to attend any host UC campus.
+For all information about these Impacted Majors and the information on prerequisites please look at the majors information.

 It is not possible to go on this EAP exchange at Master’s (graduate) level.

 Graduate students may be able to create their own exchange possibility by contacting a UC professor directly to check if they can come to UC as a ‘Visiting Student / Researcher’.

 Housing facilities are not guaranteed by EAP and must be arranged by the applicant.
 However, the host campus can assist you in finding university-owned or private accommodation.
 More information about housing can be found in the Student Guide and the Pre-Arrival Instructions.

 Living expenses differ per campus and there is a large variation.